WeCanCodeIT/cs-exercises/reviews-site/README.md

 #### Iteration

-We use `@foreach()` to iterate over collections in Thymeleaf.
+We use `@foreach()` to iterate over collections in Razor.
 If I had a collection called `Widgets` in my model, each of these having a `Name` attribute, I would do the following to generate a `<div>` for each of these. `Widget` is the name of my iteration variable, much like the for each loops you're familar with:

 ```HTML
 @foreach (var widget in Model.Widgets)